Life Settlement Basics

 • You may have to pay taxes on your settlement disbursement.

-• If you are on a fixed income or receive financial assistance — Medicaid, social security income, public medical services, etc. — your benefits could be affected.
+• If you are on a fixed income or receive financial assistance — such as Medicaid, Social Security income, public medical services, etc. — your benefits could be affected.

 • Your family members could lose their life insurance coverage if they were included in your contract.

-Professional life expectancy firms calculate your lifespan based on your age, sex, medical history and medical condition as well as other factors against a similar group of individuals.
-The firm then provides you with an average life expectancy, and it is formulated based on your specific situation.
+Professional life expectancy firms calculate your life expectancy based on your age, sex, medical history and medical condition, as well as other factors against a similar group of individuals.

 Life settlement recipients have full freedom and flexibility to use their money however they choose.

-Say that you are older and have a life insurance policy with a death benefit of $200,000.
-If you wanted to sell your policy, then you could field offers from companies that deal with life settlements.
-You could be offered a lump sum payment of $40,000 for the policy.
+Say you’re looking to sell a life insurance policy with a death benefit of $200,000.
+A life settlement purchasing company could offer you a lump sum payment of $40,000 for the policy.
 You would receive this money immediately.
-When you eventually die, the buyer then receives the $200,000 death benefit.
+When you pass away, the buyer then receives the $200,000 death benefit.

-Yes, you may have to pay taxes on your disbursement.
-However, there are some settlement transactions considered to be tax exempt.
+Your life settlement could be taxed at a federal and state level.
+Taxation rules vary depending on which state you live in.
+However, some settlement transactions are tax exempt.
 Be sure to discuss the details with a financial advisor or other professional.

 Once the policy is sold, the buyer, or new policy owner, will be responsible for future premium payments.